gnadnivek/gnadnivek.github.io/README.md

 When working on the speech Buddy project, we planned to incorporate an ability to create lists at the users’ request.
-This functionality in the voice interface will allow users to improve their organizational abilities, and help increase their planning, as well as scheduling.
+This functionality in the voice interface will allow users to improve their organizational abilities, and help increase their planning, as well as scheduling skills.
 Throughout the duration of our build, we decided to use the Amazon Voice service, Alexa.
 This service provided the voice we needed for speech buddy.
 This voice service included basic functionally such as, being able to get the time, date, google information, by asking questions.

 By using Alexa skills we were able to create specific functionalities for the speech Buddy.
-This provided an Integrated Development Environment (IDE) to begin coding for the List creating skill.
+This provided an Integrated Development Environment (IDE) to begin coding for the List creating skill we would be developing.

-The data being inputted by the user was kept in external database online, we incorporated the Amazon Web Service (AWS), DynamoDB.
-Using this service with the Alexa skill we were creating allowed us to take user voice input, and store online.
+The data being inputted by the user was kept in external database online, we incorporated the Amazon Web Service (AWS), DynamoDB database.
+Using this service with the Alexa skill we were creating, allowed us to take user voice input, and store that information online in tables.

 ### Alexa Skill

 On the Amazon Web Services (AWS) we used a service known as, Lambda.
 This service was the foundation of the List creating skill.
 Providing an Integrated Development Environment (IDE) to begin coding.
-Following a several tutorials found online for using the Lambda service we managed to understand and learn how to utilize Lambda for our Alexa Skill.
+Following several tutorials found online for using the Lambda service we managed to understand and learn how to utilize Lambda for our Alexa Skill.
 The tutorials used are located [here](https://github.com/CWolfAnderson/amazon-alexa-with-firebase) and [here](https://hackernoon.com/my-first-alexa-custom-skill-6a198d385c84#.w06s23fd6).
-Creating the Lambda Skill was done, but the difficult portion was trying to actually installing the Lambda skill on to the Voice service Alexa.
+Creating the Lambda Skill was done, but the difficult portion was trying to actually install the Lambda skill on to the Voice service Alexa.
 Following the tutorial we went to our Amazon Developer account to add a skill, this required an intent schema and a sample utterances.
-These two requirements proved difficult, needing a complete code to work.
+The intent schema and sample utterances provide the Alexa skill code with knowledge on what section of code to run, when a specific phrase or sentence is heard.
+These two requirements proved difficult, needing a complete code to help use understand and learn about them.
 For this we used a basic Lambda skill that the AWS lambda service provided on the website.
-Using that sample skill we were able to install skills onto the Raspberry Pi with Alexa.
+Using the sample skill, Color (this is discussed late the the Technical Report), we were able to install skills onto the Raspberry Pi with Alexa.

 We started coding the skill using Python.
-Connection to the database proved simple with just 3 lines of code, and adding permissions.
+Connection to the database proved simple with just 3 lines of code, and adding permissions for the DynamoDB web service.
 Main goal was developing code for adding and deleting data in the DynamoDB database.
-Adding and deleting codes were done in methods, so they can be easily utilized anywhere in the code
+Adding and deleting codes were completed in methods, so they can be easily utilized anywhere in the code.

 ### Creating the Database

 Creation of the database was simple on the AWS website, navigating the DynamoDB page to create two separate tables.
-A table called, ListNames with a column for the Name.
+A table called, ListNames with a column for the Name of a list.
 A table called, ItemNames with the columns for, Item name and list name.
 Using a second table with two columns including item name and list name, allowed for the minimization of tables we needed.
 This also allowed us to reference different items depending on the list the user placed it in.
 With this we created an external database to house the data users inputted.

 Connection to the database was required for us to manipulate the values users inputted.
-Both the hardware and software portions of the Speech Buddy project was to be connect to the same external database, DynamoDB.
+Both the hardware and software portions of the Speech Buddy project was to be connect to the same external database, DynamoDB, allowing for both pieces to be fully integrated together.
 The Alexa Skill we were implementing requires the use of the Lambda web Service.
 This web service utilized a policy will every skill created.
 The policy allows for other web services, such as DynamoDB to access the skill and also grant permissions to the person using the Alexa skill.
 To connect to skill to the online database, we included the DynamoDB permissions to the policy.
 To fully utilize the ability of the DynamoDB database we imported the “boto3” library in the Alexa skill python code.
 This library and class allowed us to use built-in functions to access and manipulate the tables located in the database.

 ### Adding

 Code for adding user input required many things.
 An entire in the intent schema, utterances, and code were required.
 Tutorials mentioned above included sample code of adding information into the database.
-We developed our own Python code for adding data using the sample code as a base
+We developed our own Python code for adding data, using the sample code as a base.

-Code for adding:
+Code for Adding a List:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def insert_ListNames(listName):